poudelmohit/NGS_diet_analysis/digging_more.md

 # Here I am exploring more about the data itself:

-## Is the unique_barcodes still present in the tutorial data?
+## Is the unique_barcodes present in the tutorial data?

     grep -i 'aattaac' wolf_F.fastq | wc -l
     grep -i 'aattaac' wolf_R.fastq | wc -l